orion-rs/orion/README.md

 * **Password hashing**: PBKDF2-HMAC-SHA512
 * **MAC**: HMAC-SHA512, Poly1305
 * **XOF**: cSHAKE256

+### Security
+This library is not suitable for production code and usage is at own risk.

 ### Enabling `no_std`
 To use orion in a `no_std` context, you need to specify the dependency as such: